Sidorenko-Type Inequalities for Pairs of Trees: Introduction

 The rest of the paper is organized as follows.
-We start in Section~\ref{sec:basics} by proving Theorem~\ref{th:poset} and introducing the linear programs that are key to proving most of the results in this paper.
+We start in Section~\ref{sec:basics} by proving Theorem~\ref{th:poset} and describing the linear programs, which are based on more general linear programs from~\cite{KoppartyRossman11}, that are key to proving most of the results in this paper.
 In the same section, we also prove that a dual-feasible point for which the dual objective function is less than $e(T)$ can be used to certify that $H\not\succcurlyeq T$ for graphs $H$ and $T$.
 In Section~\ref{sec:entropy}, we use standard facts from information theory to show that, if $H$ and $T$ are forests such that the value of primal linear program from the previous section is $e(T)$, then $H\succcurlyeq T$.
+We note that the proofs of these results on the linear program and its dual are included for completeness, as they can be derived directly from the results of~\cite{KoppartyRossman11}.
 As a basic application of the linear programming approach, in Section~\ref{sec:star}, we prove a few basic necessary and sufficient conditions for $H\succcurlyeq T$ to hold and use them to prove Theorem~\ref{th:star}.
 We then build upon these ideas to prove Theorem~\ref{th:P4} in Section~\ref{sec:P4}.
 In Section~\ref{sec:nec}, we provide additional necessary conditions (some old and some new) and prove Theorem~\ref{th:pathsNotUnique}.
 Finally, in Section~\ref{sec:smallTrees}, we use the results built up in the paper, together with some ad hoc constructions, to determine the full structure of the poset $\succcurlyeq$ restricted to trees on at most 8 vertices.
 The data required to verify the ad hoc constructions is given in Appendices~\ref{app:Primalcertificates} and~\ref{app:Dualcertificates}.
 A list of all such trees is provided in Appendix~\ref{app:smallTrees} for reference.
 We conclude the paper in Section~\ref{sec:conclusion} with a few closing remarks and open problems.